 What Causes Tight Hamstring and Calf Muscles?

 The hamstrings are a group of muscles in the upper leg.
-They are located on the backside of the upper leg and comprised of three muscles: biceps femoris, semitendinosus, and semimembranosus.
-The calf muscles are located on the backside of the lower leg and comprised of two muscles: the gastrocnemius and soleus.
+They are located on the backside of the upper leg and are comprised of three muscles: biceps femoris, semitendinosus, and semimembranosus.
+The calf muscles are located on the backside of the lower leg and are comprised of two muscles: the gastrocnemius and soleus.
 Tight hamstring and calf muscles can be painful, limiting one’s mobility.
 They also make lower extremity muscles more vulnerable to injuries.
 Tight hamstrings and calves can arise from different sources which include: